cpfiffer/microstructure.exchange/README.md

 # The Microstructure Exchange

-A website for a virtual market microstructure seminar.
+A website for a virtual market structure seminar.